Yebe-Abe/Learning-Python/README.md

 Currently I am also working on adding different screens and more levels so that you can play with the computer or with another player.

 The RNN (Recurrent Neural Network) project was a follow along where I experimented with different types of normilzation for the data.
-The simple dataset was also a follow along when I was first learning how keras works.
+The simple dataset was also a follow along I did when I was first learning how keras works.

 The VGG project was one I solved based on the outlined parameteres.
 I had to learn how VGG worked so there was a guide code that used a different dataset, but I changed it to fit the FashionMNIST dataset.